dayvidwhy/collaborate/README.md

 docker exec -it collaborate-app bash
 ```

 Copy the example env file and update the variables.
-You can generate secrets using the `mix phx.gen.secret [length]` command.

 ```bash
 cp .env.example .env